ibm-cloud-docs/codeengine/cmd_defs.md

 ## Subscription commands
 {: #cli-subscription}

-You can extend the functionality of your applications by including messages (events) from event producers.
-Your application can then react to these events and perform actions based on them. {{site.data.keyword.codeengineshort}} includes two built-in commonly used ones: a ping event producer and events from {{site.data.keyword.cos_full_notm}}.
-The ping event producer generates an event at regular intervals, while the {{site.data.keyword.cos_full_notm}} producer monitors your buckets and send events based on changes to those buckets.
+In distributed environments, oftentimes, you want your applications to react to messages (events) that are generated from other components, usually called event producers.
+With {{site.data.keyword.codeengineshort}}, your applications can subscribe to event producers so that events that are of interest can be delivered as HTTP requests to those applications.
 {: shortdesc}

+{{site.data.keyword.codeengineshort}} supports two types of event producers.
+First, is a ping (cron) event producer that generates an event at regular intervals.
+This type of event producer is often used when an action needs to be taken at well-defined intervals or specific times.
+Secondly, is a {{site.data.keyword.cos_full_notm}} event producer.
+This type of event producer generates events as changes are made to the objects in your object storage buckets.
+For example, as objects are added to a bucket, an application can receive an event and then perform some action based on that change, perhaps consuming that new object.

 You must be within the context of a [project](#cli-project) before you use `subscription` commands.